About This Vegetable-Stuffed Tofu / Tauhu Sumbat

 What vegetables can I substitute?

-You can substitute it with other vegetables like bean sprouts, microgreens, and even pears to add natural sweetness and extra crisp to it.
+You can substitute it with other vegetables like bean sprouts, microgreens, and even pears to add natural sweetness and extra crispness to it.

 Is this tofu gluten-free?